 First, let’s take a look at some of the most shared blog posts on this site.

-The report shows my rankings by number of social media shares across all platforms.
-As you can see, these posts did rather well on Pinterest, but didn't really rank well at all on other social media platforms.
+The report shows my rankings by a number of social media shares across all platforms.
+As you can see, these posts did rather well on Pinterest but didn’t really rank well at all on other social media platforms.

 Why did they work on Pinterest?

 Let’s look at what they have in common.

 - Each one features a photo from Walt Disney World

 - I shared each of these in a Walt Disney World group on Pinterest

 It seems simple, right?
 I shared a photo with people who are in a group that wants to see photos of the subject.
 It seems like a no-brainer.
 If you want a lot of views, put your photos in front of people who want to see them.